k9ordon/k9ordon.github.io/_posts/2016-03-19-es6-modules-single-instance-pattern.md

 <p>4 - yolo 2 from main</p>
 ```

-The up counting total count shows that notifications instance is a singleton. :metal:
+The up counting total count shows that notifications instance is unique. :metal:

 ## Once again the pattern